 In many cases, you can deduct student loan interest payments on your taxes, with a maximum deduction of $2,500 per year.
 And if you’re getting any tax refunds, consider applying those funds to reduce your loan’s principal.
 If you’re returning to school, you could also deduct tuition/fees as well.
 For more information on taxes benefits, visit: studentaid.gov/resources/tax-benefits.

 The more you pay each month, the sooner you’ll retire your debt.
 Paying more each month may allow you to reduce your principal amount, which could reduce the amount of interest you ultimately pay, saving you money over the life of your loan.
-Learn more about the benefits of paying extra on your student loans here.

 Whether you decide to pay more than the minimum, use windfalls for extra payments, or schedule bi-weekly payments, the simplest way to pay back your loans faster is to set aside more money for them.